rolemadelen/blog-v1/posts/blog/en-leetcode-symmetric-tree.md

 # Space Complexity

-As we visit each node, we'll be enqueing all child nodes to the queue.
+As we visit each node, we'll be enqueuing all child nodes to the queue.
 So, the worst space complexity will be **O(V)** where `V` = number of nodes or vertices.